Transparent dark purple Travel Guide by Insurte logo

 Once you have received an acceptance letter, and you are sure you meet the visa requirements, it'll be time to apply for your visa to move to Rome!

 There are a lot of things to do to prepare for studying in Rome, like finding housing, learning the layout of the city, figuring out what to pack, and more.
-There's also knowing some Rome-specific (and Italy specific) tips and advice to adjust to Italian culture more easily.
+There are also some Rome-specific (and Italy-specific) tips and advice to adjust to Italian culture more easily.

 There will be an adjustment period, but don't feel bad or stressed.
 This is entirely normal, and every single person goes through it to varying extents.
 Exploring the city from day one and getting familiar with your surroundings will be a big help.
 Going to social events where you can meet other students is your best friend!
 While it can be tempting to stay home, try to go out and meet others.
 It will help you settle in much more quickly and give you the confidence to break out of your comfort zone.